SerayaEryn/revane/README.md

 #### initialize()

 Initializes the container by reading all configured configuration files and performes the component scan.
-Returns a Promise.
+Returns a Promise that resolves when all `postConstruct` calls are finished.

 #### options